agayushh/weather-app/README.md

 - **Search Functionality**: Search for weather by city name.
 - **Dynamic Weather Icons**: Displays icons based on weather conditions.
 - **Temperature Units**: Toggle between Celsius and Fahrenheit.
-- **Responsive Design**: Fully responsive and optimized for all screen sizes.

 ---